shrey-trybello/Light-TikTok-OAuth2-Backend/README.md

 created with ❤️ by: [CyberBlueCollarBrandon](https://linktr.ee/CyberBlueCollarBrandon)

 A simple, secure, local TikTok OAuth2 server with PKCE support and encrypted token storage.
 Perfect for integrating TikTok authentication flow into your local workflow.
-I created this mostly to workaround the issue of n8n TikTok OAuth2 flow not working and no n8n TikTok node, so this project proxy the auth and token management flow with a local endpoint.
+I created this mostly to workaround the issue of n8n TikTok OAuth2 flow not working and no n8n TikTok node.
+This project proxy the auth and token management flow locally.
-(And I also hoped to proxy functionalities like direct video posting, but failed.
-Reason [here](https://community.n8n.io/t/http-request-node-not-sending-authorization-header-despite-selecting-connected-oauth2-credential-tiktok-api/99963/4) and [here](https://developers.tiktok.com/doc/content-sharing-guidelines#:~:text=Not%20acceptable%3A%20A%20utility%20tool%20to%20help%20upload%20contents%20to%20the%20account(s)%20you%20or%20your%20team%20manages.%20%E2%9D%8C))

 ## ✨ Features